-SUBMIT THIS FORM TO THE VICE PRESIDENT, INSTRUCTION
+SUBMIT THIS FORM TO THE VICE PRESIDENT, INSTRUCTION Appendix S Alternative Credit Guidelines

-Appendix S

-Alternative Credit Guidelines

-- 1. The alternative credit process provides an opportunity for contract/regular and adjunct faculty to earn advancement on the salary scale by methods other than attendance at college level classes.
-See section 13.5.2 and the application (Appendix S-1). - 2.
-The Sabbatical Leave Review Board reviews applications for alternative credit and approves those that shall be eligible to earn credit.
+1. The alternative credit process provides an opportunity for contract/regular and adjunct faculty to earn advancement on the salary scale by methods other than attendance at college level classes.
+See section 13.5.2 and the application (Appendix S-1).

+2. The Sabbatical Leave Review Board reviews applications for alternative credit and approves those that shall be eligible to earn credit.
 Credit may be earned only for MAJOR activities and accomplishments above and beyond the normal duties expected of a faculty member.
+It is the responsibility of the faculty member to provide evidence of MAJOR accomplishments to the SLRB.

-Examples of projects which have been approved in recent years:
+Examples of projects that have been approved in recent years:

-Performance (dance, theater, music)

-Completion of a MSS of a novel/book

-Preparation of an article for publication in a professional journal of good repute

-On-site experience in a vocational field (e.g. dental hygiene) related to but not included in teaching responsibilities

-Production of a textbook

-Consulting in private industry (related to teaching assignment)
+- Performance (dance, theater, music) that demonstrate professional growth. - Completion of a MSS of a novel/book - Preparation of an article for publication in a professional journal of good repute - On-site experience in a vocational field (e.g. dental hygiene) related to but not included in teaching responsibilities - Production of a textbook - Consulting in private industry (related to teaching assignment) - Conference or workshop participation that provide CEUs with documentation